-All video and images are captured on devices owned by KFRS, securely transferred to and stored within KFRS' document management system, which is hosted on a cloud-based server system.
+All imagery is captured on devices owned by KFRS, securely transferred to and stored within KFRS' document management system, which is hosted on a cloud-based server system.
 It is then deleted from the devices.
 Access to the data is restricted to those that require it for their role.

-The use of personal devices for obtaining such imagery is not permitted and may be investigated under our code of conduct for employees.
+The use of personal devices for obtaining such imagery is forbidden and may be investigated under our code of conduct for employees.